flowerinthenight/hugo-site/content/blog/2025-03-28-more-on-rust.md

 }
 ```

-I feel like there not really a need for `Arc` here since it's, you know, atomic.
+I feel like there's not really a need for `Arc` here since it's, you know, atomic.

 #### Using `Vec<T>` for late initialization of objects